gracious-tech/copy.church/src/articles/biblical-funding/index.md

 Selling ministry is a tell-tale sign of a false teacher.
 Please don't take this as an accusation that all who currently sell ministry resources are false teachers; that would be a wrong and absurd accusation.
 But by commercialising ministry we have blurred the lines and allowed false teachers to flourish since they can't be identified by trying to profit from ministry, as they use the same financial practices many respected Evangelicals do.

 While many have good intentions and are just utilising commercial practices for practical reasons, nevertheless, the sincerity of ministry is still at stake.
 As who is to know where the minister's heart is at?
 What they do know is that they had to pay for the ministry.
+Paul always ensured he preached for free so that his hearers would know of his sincerity:

 <BibleQuote passage="2 Cor 2:17"></BibleQuote>